yangyang8002/Modlist-for-Minecraft/README.md

 ## Troubleshooting

+### Known Problems
+1. Please batch-replace both the word “#mandatory” and the backslash “\” with nothing (i.e., delete them).

 ### Common Issues
 1. **Permission errors**: Run the script as administrator/root if scanning protected directories
 2. **Corrupted mod files**: Try re-downloading any mods that cause errors